loureiro85/loadsmart-challenge/README.md

 - Create database schemas, namely `internal` and `external` (`extract_load/create_schemas.sql`)
 - Create tables (`extract_load/create_table.sql`)
 - Copy data from CSV in S3 to tables in Redshift (`extract_load/copy_from_s3.sql`)
+- At this point, a Redshift instance was created and data was loaded to it from S3.
 - Add inbound rules to security group to allow Redshift Access to Google Data Studio

 ## 3. Data Modeling